hashgraph/hedera-nft-auction-demo/docs/SolutionSpecification.md

 ### Creation of a token

 A token may be created by any Hedera user, typically this would be a Non Fungible Token, having a quantity of 1 and no decimals.
-It should also not have any compliance keys associated to it (KYC, Freeze, Admin, etc...), however these properties are not mandated by the auction system.
+It should also not have any compliance keys associated to it (KYC, Freeze, Admin, etc...), however these properties are not mandated by the auction system but the auction will only transfer a quantity of 1 of the token upon completion.

 ### Creation of an auction account